 The original Sin City movie was released in 2005 and wowed the audiences with impressive special effects; stylish film noir visual effects and multiple great stories.
 So in 2014 the release of Sin City 2 should’ve topped that with ease right?
 Well, unfortunately not.
 Sequels are often a lot worse than the originals, but Sin City 2 takes this to the extreme.
 In this article I will give you six reasons why Sin City 2: A Dame to Kill For was so much worse than the original.
 Continue reading

-Remaster, Remake, Reboot or just a port?
+Remake, Remaster, Reboot or just a port?

 Remastering or remaking a video game is kinda hot nowadays.
-We see a lot of these classic video games getting a second chance and by a lot I mean like … a lot!
+We see a lot of these classic video games getting a second chance as a remake and by a lot I mean like a lot!
 But people seem to be confused about whether a game is called a remake, a reboot or a remaster.
 Or something completely else of course.
 In this article I will try to settle the debate.
 I will explain once and for all in which category your newly released old video game belongs to.

 Nintendo!
 Stop teasing me and give me my F-zero!